Zein-Fakhreddine/JokeSearch/README.md

 # JokeSearch

 #Description:
-My Node.js Module that fetches a joke from the web.__
+My Node.js Module that fetches a joke from the web. <br />
-This module gets all its jokes randomly by gathering data from: http://tambal.azurewebsites.net/joke/random__ current version: 1.0.2
+This module gets all its jokes randomly by gathering data from: http://tambal.azurewebsites.net/joke/random <br />
+current version: 1.0.2
 #Download:
 Npm URL:https://www.npmjs.com/package/jokesearch